Friends Drift Inn Farm Recipes

 When measuring sorghum or honey, I suggest greasing the measuring cup with butter.
 The product will slide out easily and makes for faster cleanup.

-Disclaimer: I am not paid by Bourbon Barrel Foods at the time of this writing.
-I have received samples and swag, and have purchased this product.
+Disclaimer: I have received samples and swag, and have purchased Bourbon Barrel Foods products.
 Matt Jamie has received a few jars of my jams and jellies in return.
 It’s what friends do.

 © Friends Drift Inn Enterprises, LLC ALL RIGHTS RESERVED